2026 UEFA European Under-17 Championship qualification

-The 2026 UEFA European Under-17 Championship qualification is a men's under-17 national football team competition that will determine the 7 teams joining the automatically qualified hosts Estonia in the 2026 UEFA European Under-17 Championship final tournament.
+The 2026 UEFA European Under-17 Championship qualification is an under-17 men's national football team competition that will determine the seven teams joining the automatically qualified hosts Estonia in the 2026 UEFA European Under-17 Championship final tournament.

 Russia were excluded from the tournament due to the ongoing invasion of Ukraine.
-Therefore, 54 teams entered this qualification competition, also including hosts Estonia.
-The qualification consists of Round 1 played from October to November 2025, followed by Round 2 played in spring 2026.
+Therefore, including hosts Estonia, 54 teams entered this qualification competition.
+The Round 1 of the qualification was played from 1 October to 18 November 2025, while the Round 2 will be played in spring 2026.
 Players born on or after 1 January 2009 are eligible to participate.

 Format

-The qualifying competition consists of the following two rounds:
+The qualification consisted of two rounds; both of them consisted of several groups, which were played as single-round-robin mini-tournaments, with one team from each group selected as the host after the draw.